- Thread lifts are a nonsurgical treatment that's minimally invasive.

-Then there's the heftier option, Silhouette, which lasts longer because it's a combo of polylactic acid (the same ingredient used for Sculptra filler injections) and the surgical sutures in the light version.
-Once inserted, the solid form of Sculptra acts as an injectable that tells skin to create and grow more collagen.
-"These new collagen cells are what is going to hold your lifted look for 12 to 18 months," Dr. Dennis Gross, MD, explained to POPSUGAR.
-Silhouette takes up to two years to dissolve.
+Then there's the heftier thread option, called PLA threads, which are a combo of polylactic acid and the surgical sutures in the light version.
+Once inserted, the injectable tells skin to create more collagen.
+"These new collagen cells are what is going to hold your lifted look for 12 to 18 months," board-certified dermatologist and brand founder Dennis Gross, MD, says.
+This type of thread takes up to two years to dissolve.

-Both thread types serve a slightly different purpose, depending on your desired results.
-While Nova Threads don't last as long as Silhouette, it's a good starting point if you want to do a test run to see how this type of lift will look.
-And as with any other cosmetic surgery procedure, it comes with its share of perks and pitfalls.
-That's why we asked three docs who have all done the procedure everything you need to know before you decide to try this new antiaging technique.
+All three thread types serve a slightly different purpose, depending on your desired results.
+PDO threads are a good starting point if you want to do a test run to see how you like the procedure before opting for something more long term.
+As with any other cosmetic surgery procedure, it comes with its share of perks and pitfalls.

 A thread lift can deliver fast results, but it's important to have an understanding of what the procedure can and can't do.
 The main benefit to threads is the collagen boost you get while they dissolve, but they're also good for adding mild volume, reducing fine lines, and doing some tightening.
 "Everyone who's looking for a slight correction to prevent laxity and lines is a safe candidate," Bartels says.
 "It's like putting a mesh hammock of support under the skin, which is both corrective and preventative."

 Threads do have some limitations.
 For instance, they're not a substitute for a face lift, and with that in mind, they don't possess extreme tightening or lifting capabilities.
 "The treatment is not great for people with very thin skin or for people without enough laxity or drooping," Dr. Gross says.
 "It's a step above injectables but a notch below a facelift."